arvaidya/vehicle-registration/README.md

 # vehicle-registration-project
-This project has been created to take care of following requirements
+This Restful API project has been created to take care of following requirements

 Coding Task